mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Create **Hallowed Ground** in a 3x3 area.
 At the end of your opponents next turn, destroy all enemy minions standing on them.

 name:     Arclyte Sentinel
-text:     **Deploy**: Give any nearby minion +2 Attack, but -2 Health.
+text:     **Deploy**: Give any nearby minion +2⚔️, but -2❤️.

 name:     Argeon's Authority
 text:     Your General gains **Provoke** and **Armour**.

 name:     Auroara
-text:     Whenever you summon a minion with 2 or less Attack, this minion gains +2 Attack.
+text:     Whenever you summon a minion with 2 or less ⚔️, this minion gains +2⚔️.

 name:     Decorated Enlistee
 text:     This minion has +2 attack for each friendly minion nearby it.